ice1000/anqur/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/188980798-baebf9ad-ebb0-444d-9f48-080920b3182a.png)

 Implement pattern matching functions and recursive functions.
 No termination and coverage check yet.
-Reduction of pattern matching is work-in-progress.
+Reduction of pattern matching is still a work-in-progress.
 The syntax is kinda Lean-flavored:

 ```
 def plus (a : Nat) (b : Nat) : Nat